Grade Information

 Grade Appeals Procedure

-- If no decision satisfactory to all parties (faculty member, student, and department chair or department committee) is reached at Step 2, the student may submit a written appeal to the dean of the college or school in which the problem originated.
-Such an appeal shall be made within five class days following the receipt of the written response of the department chairperson or the departmental appeals committee.
-The dean shall investigate the problem as presented in the written documentation, review the recommendation and provide, in writing, a proposal for the solution of the problem within 10 class days following its referral.
+3. If the appeal is not resolved at Step 2, the student may submit a written appeal to the dean of the college or school offering the course (or their designee).
+The appeal must be made within five (5) class days following the receipt of the written response from the department chairperson.
+The dean (or their designee) will submit a written recommendation within ten (10) class days following receipt of the written appeal.

 Grade Appeals Board